solidity-labs-io/forge-proposal-simulator/docs/fundamentals/compatibility.md

-## Compatibility with other libraries
+## Compatibility with Other Libraries

 ### [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/)